Self-driving cars: even safer with connected technology

 Seeing beyond ‘line-of-sight’

 In a typical driverless vehicle prototype, cameras, lidar, and radar devices serve as “eyes.”
 But these sensors can’t detect obstacles beyond their line of sight — like the stopped car behind the blind curve, for example.
 Connected technology changes that.
-Through vehicle-to-vehicle communication, or V2V, cars can wirelessly and securely share data about their location, direction, and speed at the rate of 10 messages per second, using Dedicated Short Range Communications, or DSRC.
+Through vehicle-to-vehicle communication, or V2V, cars can wirelessly and securely share data about their location, direction, and speed at the rate of 10 messages per second, using Dedicated Short Range Communications, or DSRC.“With V2V communications, we can see where other sensors cannot see,” says Gabor Orosz, assistant professor of mechanical engineering, who led the Kia demo for reporters and industry leaders June 21.
+“It increases the safety of our vehicle as well as vehicles around us.”

 In addition to the Lincoln and Kia demos, Mcity leaders unveiled a unique new augmented reality capability that can fill the Mcity Test Facility with virtual background traffic.
 The real and virtual vehicles at Mcity can communicate with one another using connected vehicle technology.
 And they can react to one other in real time.